Protein metabolism: Proteases

 Originally thought to only disrupt enzymatic reactions, proteases (also known as peptidases) actually help with catabolizing proteins through cleavage and creating new proteins that were not present before.
 Proteases also help to regulate metabolic pathways.
 One way they do this is to cleave enzymes in pathways that do not need to be running (i.e. gluconeogenesis when blood glucose concentrations are high).
 This helps to conserve as much energy as possible and to avoid futile cycles.
 Futile cycles occur when the catabolic and anabolic pathways are both in effect at the same time and rate for the same reaction.
 Since the intermediates being created are consumed, the body makes no net gain.
 Energy is lost through futile cycles.
 Proteases prevent this cycle from occurring by altering the rate of one of the pathways, or by cleaving a key enzyme, they can stop one of the pathways.
 Proteases are also nonspecific when binding to substrate, allowing for great amounts of diversity inside the cells and other proteins, as they can be cleaved much easier in an energy efficient manner.

 Because many proteases are nonspecific, they are highly regulated in the cell.
-Without regulation, proteases will destroy many essential proteins for physiological processes.
+Without regulation, proteases will destroy many proteins which are essential to physiological processes.
 One way the body regulates proteases is through protease inhibitors.
 Protease inhibitors can be other proteins, small peptides, or molecules.
 There are two types of protease inhibitors: reversible and irreversible.
 Reversible protease inhibitors form non-covalent interactions with the protease limiting its functionality.
 They can be competitive inhibitors, uncompetitive inhibitors, and noncompetitive inhibitors.
 Competitive inhibitors compete with the peptide to bind to the protease active site.
 Uncompetitive inhibitors bind to the protease while the peptide is bound but do not let the protease cleave the peptide bond.
 Noncompetitive inhibitors can do both.
 Irreversible protease inhibitors covalently modify the active site of the protease so it cannot cleave peptides.